 The Ryukyu islands as the center of the world

 The Ryukyu islands, a chain of islands which extend from the southernmost Japanese island of Kyushu all the way to Taiwan, was from the fifteenth-century until the nineteenth-century CE an independent kingdom which played a central role in the trading networks of East Asia.
 From their capital on Okinawa, the largest island in the group, the Ryukyu kings dispatched tribute-bearing missions not only to China but also to Korea and Japan where their colorful clothes and exotic gifts met with much amazement.
-[Read more: “Processions through Japan”] During the Ming era, Ryukyu merchants traded in Chinese ports and they traveled as far as today’s Vietnam, Malaysia, Indonesia and Thailand, where they exchanged Chinese products for Southeast Asian spices, rhino-horn, ivory and frankincense.
+[Read more: “Processions through Japan”] During the Ming era, Ryukyu merchants traded in Chinese ports and they traveled as far as today’s Vietnam, Malaysia, Indonesia and Thailand, where they exchanged Chinese products for Southeast Asian spices, rhinoceros horn, ivory and frankincense.

 During World War II an intense battle, the Battle of Okinawa, was fought here in which some 75,000 Japanese and 15,000 American soldiers died.
 The ferocity of the fighting contributed to the American decision to use the atomic bomb in order to speed up Japan’s surrender.
-Although America’s occupation of Japan ended in 1952, it would take until 1972 before Okinawa was returned to Japan, and the United States still maintains a number of large air-force bases here.
+Although America’s occupation of Japan ended in 1952, it would take until 1972 before Okinawa was returned to Japan.
+The United States still maintains a number of large air-force bases here.
 The American military presence has been a source of considerable controversy, not least as a result of several highly-publicized rape-cases involving American soldiers.